GEOStar

 The GEOStar is a family of satellite buses designed and manufactured by Northrop Grumman Innovation Systems.
-The family started focused on small geostationary communications satellites.
-The first iterations focused on the sub-5 kW commercial segment that was left vacated after the retirement of the HS-376 satellite bus.
-It started with the STARBus on CTA Space Systems, which was later bought by Orbital Sciences, Orbital ATK and now Northrop Grumman Innovation Systems.
+The family initially focused on small geostationary communications satellites.
+The first iterations addressed the sub-5 kW commercial segment that was underserved following the retirement of the HS-376 satellite bus.
+It started with the STARBus on CTA Space Systems, which was later bought successively by Orbital Sciences, Orbital ATK, and most recently Northrop Grumman Innovation Systems.

 History

 Originally developed by CTA Space Systems, won its first order with IndoStar-1.
 Orbital Sciences Corporation acquired CTA in 1997 and continued selling the platform under the STAR-1 designation.
 It was able to sell three STAR-1 satellites to B-SAT of Japan, BSAT-2a, BSAT-2b and BSAT-2c.
 Orbital then introduced a new version of the platform known as STAR-2.
 Its first launch was with the sale of the satellite bus only, with N-STAR c.

 With the introduction of the LEOStar satellite bus, STAR-2 was renamed as GEOStar-2, a platform that eventually was capable of up to 5.5 kW of power production.
 Orbital would later introduce the GEOStar-1 platform, capable of only 1.5 kW of power production.
 It is not to be confused with the original STAR-1, since GEOStar-1 is actually the project Aquila, a platform even smaller than the GEOStar-2 designed for military applications in geostationary orbit and medium Earth orbit.

 On March 10, 2014, Orbital introduced the GEOStar-3 platform.
 Not only was this a bigger platform that could generate up to 8 kW of power, but it also offered a satellite stacking feature for a dual launch option.
 On April 29, 2014, Orbital Sciences announced that it would merge with Alliant Techsystems to create a new company called Orbital ATK, Inc. On February 9, 2015, Orbital ATK started operating as an entity.

 During 2015, Orbital ATK would introduce a variation of the bus dedicated to servicing spacecraft in geostationary orbit, the Gemini bus.
 They would announce their first win for Gemini platform on April 12, 2016, with the agreement to sell the services of Mission Extension Vehicle-1 to Intelsat in 2019.